Kontakt

 72070 Tübingen

-Acceptance of Research Paper named “Women’s health issues in farming: A matter of concern or denial?-Hysterectomy among female farmers ” at the Economic empowerment of tiny agricultural sectors in India conference sponsored by NABARD
+- Paper Presentation: ‘Women’s health issues in in farming: A matter of concern or denial?
+Hysterectomy among female sugarcane farmers in Beed’ In Economic Empowerment of tiny agricultural sectors in India at NABARD.